Cats

 Desexing your cat means it’s not going to add to the struggling stray and roaming cat populations around our townships.
 Or be making the feral cat problem worse in Tasmania’s native habitats.

 Millions of native mammals, birds, reptiles and frogs are killed by stray, roaming and feral cats every year.
+And cats also carry dieseases, like toxoplasmosis, that affect farm animals and people, and cats themselves.
 As well as microchipping and desexing of cats, reducing populations of stray and roaming cats in our townships is another cat management priority in Break O’Day.

 The Cat Management Act makes it mandatory for all cats to be microchipped and desexed at 4 months or older.
 (Exceptions include veterinary health reasons or for lawful breeders.)